Reshaping Reasoning in LLMs: A Theoretical Analysis of RL Training Dynamics through Pattern Selection: Experimental Details

 \paragraph{Number Theory:} This task presents models with problems involving coin distribution across multiple bags.
 Initially, bags contain equal numbers of coins.
 After receiving additional coins and redistributing them equally, the total must exceed a specified value while maintaining equal distribution.
 Models must determine the minimum initial coin count per bag.
-We derived this task from a level 5 MATH dataset problem (id: test/number\_theory/1055)\cite{hendrycks2021measuring}, creating 32 variants by adjusting parameters like bag count and coin totals as our evaluation dataset.
+We derived this task from a level 5 MATH dataset problem (id: test/number\_theory/1055) \citep{hendrycks2021measuring}, creating 32 variants by adjusting parameters like bag count and coin totals as our evaluation dataset.
 We employ one-shot prompting with a simple, unrelated example to guide answer formatting using "boxed{}" notation without influencing reasoning approaches.
-For evaluation, we first choose 20 questions from our evaluation dataset with 4 responses each for reasoning pattern extraction, and then we compare the responses for model with and without RLVR enhancement with all questions in our evaluation dataset with 64 responses each for pattern analysis.
+For evaluation, we first choose 20 questions from our evaluation dataset with 4 responses each for reasoning pattern extraction.
+For each question we sample 64 responses.
+We then categorize all responses by the extracted reasoning patterns, allowing us to compare changes in the distribution of models’ reasoning patterns before and after RL.

 \paragraph{Geometry:} For the geometry task, we will give the model the lengths of two sides of a scalene triangle and ask how many different integer centimeters the length of the third side can be.
 This task comes from a level 4 geometry problem in MATH (id: test/geometry/1046).
 Our evaluation follows the same pipeline as in Number Theory: we construct a synthetic dataset with 32 questions, sample 20 questions and select 4 responses each from the base model (Qwen2.5-7b-Instruct) for reasoning pattern extraction, and then we compare the responses for model with and without RLVR enhancement with all questions in our evaluation dataset with 64 responses each for pattern analysis.